“Don’t look back at the innkeeper’s door,” Goda said.

 Goda didn’t answer.
 Instead, she pressed against the small of Kanna’s back to hurry her along as they rounded the corner to the back of the house—but before the front yard was out of view, Kanna snapped her head back with the intention to disobey.

-She caught a quick flash of a figure running across the plain.
-The person’s frame was small like Kanna’s, young-looking, draped in multicolored robes.
-A short mop of brown hair on the back of their head fluttered in the wind.
+She caught a quick flash of a figure running across the sands—a delicate figure, unlike any Middlelander she had seen before.
+The person’s frame was small like Kanna’s own, draped in multicolored robes, and the stranger bounced with a dainty quickness that tousled the messy waves of their short hair.

-As soon as Kanna regained her footing, she shot a furious glance up towards Goda.
-Out of some unconscious impulse, she thrust her hands out and smacked her palms hard against Goda’s chest, to push her back, to force her away—but the woman barely shuffled from the blow.
+As soon as Kanna regained her footing, she shot a furious glance up at Goda.
+Out of some unconscious impulse, she thrust her hands out and smacked her palms hard against Goda’s chest—to push her back, to force her away—but the woman barely shuffled from the blow.
 It was as if Kanna had rammed with all her strength against a boulder.

 “What the hell are you doing?”
 Goda asked.